jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegateprojectdeployer.md

 ### launchFundingCyclesFor

-Launches funding cycle's for a project with a delegate attached.
+Launches funding cycles for a project with an attached delegate.

-*Only a project owner or operator can launch its funding cycles.*
+*Only a project's owner or operator can launch its funding cycles.*

 ```solidity
 function launchFundingCyclesFor(